abhishek0398/Theatre-seat-allocation-system/README.md

 </pre>
 Here, priority of 1 denotes the highest priority and 10 denotes the least priority.

-2. A customer who has requested a specific number of seats is preffered to be given seats together.
+2. A customer who has requested a specific number of seats is preferred to be given seats together.
 But, if the theatre does not have consecutive seats, then random allocation occurs.

 3. If the requested seats is more than the available seats, then the user is promoted with an appropiate message saying that the seats requested is not available.